Game Manual & Wiki

 Travel Times

 Fleet speed divides the base travel time (rounded up, minimum 1 tick).
-Faster ships like Interceptors arrive sooner than slow Cruisers sent over the same route.
+Ship speeds range from 5 (Carrier) to 10 (Interceptor), giving at most a 2:1 travel time ratio between the fastest and slowest ships.
 When a fleet contains mixed ship classes, the slowest ship's speed determines the fleet speed.

 Combat Mechanics